Gajol/IT-Notes/Notes/Quotes.md

 Doug Nielsen, "automation doesn't reduce the number of jobs, no more than LEDs save electricity, or, laundry machines freed our weekends...; like goldfish, humans expand to their environment."

+“The ability to learn faster than your competitors may be the only sustainable competitive advantage.” — Arie DeGeus, Royal Dutch Shell

 My favorite things in life don’t cost any money.
 It’s really clear that the most precious resource we all have is time. – Steve Jobs

 Wisdom the Wisdom the difference between the things we can change, the things that we can't and the things that we shouldn't.